devnull-cz/c-prog-lang/modules/negative-numbers.md

 #solution int-promotion.c

-- note that if the `b` character was defined as `char b` the result might be 1 because it is up to the compiler to choose whether char will be signed or unsigned.
+- note that if the `b` character was defined as `char b` the result might be 1 because it is up to the compiler to choose whether `char` is signed or unsigned.
 Usually it is signed though.
 There are compiler options to specify this, e.g. GCC has `-funsigned-char` and `-fsigned-char`

 ## :wrench: Quiz 2